bdysm/MultiAgentReinforcementLearning/README.md

 https://gto76.github.io/python-cheatsheet/

+https://www.learnpytorch.io/pytorch_cheatsheet/ Zero to Mastery Learn PyTorch for Deep Learning

-Model Definition: Most models are wrong but some AI models are useful in adative and changing environment
+Model Definition: Most models are wrong but some AI models are useful in adaptive and changing global environment

 # State space (S): A state is a representation of the environment.
 The state space is the set of all possible states.
 Action space (A): The set of all possible actions the learning agent can take in the environment.